rrnyquist/ebenezer/_Scripture/ESV/25_Lamentations.md

 for Mount Zion which lies desolate; jackals prowl over it. ^0518

-But you, O Lord, reign forever; your throne endures to all generations. ^0519
+But you, O LORD, reign forever; your throne endures to all generations. ^0519

 Why do you forget us forever, why do you forsake us for so many days? ^0520

-Restore us to yourself, O Lord, that we may be restored!
-Renew our days as of old — ^0521
+Restore us to yourself, O LORD, that we may be restored!
+Renew our days as of old-- ^0521

 unless you have utterly rejected us, and you remain exceedingly angry with us. ^0522